Everything You Need to Know About Tomales Bay (and the Best Oysters You'll Ever Have)

 The top lodging choice for most Tomales Bay visitors is the renowned Nick's Cove Restaurant, Oyster Bar and Cottages (23240 Highway 1, Marshall).
 Dating back to the 1930s, this establishment is a Tomales Bay institution.
 In addition to enjoying water views, Nick’s Cove has a number of activities on-site.
 Stay entertained with paddleboard rentals, an oyster shucking demonstration, bocce ball courts, and cornhole boards.

 If Nick’s isn’t quite what you had in mind, there are a variety of other inns and B&Bs to choose from.
 Consider Apple Garden Cottage (3875 Tomales Petaluma Rd., Tomales), where you will wake up among the apple trees.
-If a whole house rental appeals to you, try Ten Inverness Way B&B (10 Inverness Way, Inverness).
-This is a favorite among people who are traveling in a large group as it sleeps 12, and there is hiking, kayaking, and birdwatching just a few steps beyond the front door.

 The Tomales Bay Resort & Marina (12938 Sir Francis Drake Blvd, Inverness) is a waterfront hotel just four miles from Heart’s Desire Beach.
 If staying in the forest appeals to you, you will enjoy the Osprey Peak Bed & Breakfast (10 Miwok Way, Inverness).
 Manka's Inverness Lodge (30 Callendar Way, Inverness) is known for its hospitality combination of rustic and chic.